ronakg/awesome-flickr-gallery-plugin/README.txt

 1. Awesome Flickr Gallery Settings page
 2. Awesome Flickr Gallery with photos of size Small with Title and Description ON
 3. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
-4. Full size photo view with navigation options to next and previous photos in gallery
+4. Full size photo view with SlideShow and navigation options to next and previous photos in gallery
 5. Awesome Flickr Gallery with Small size photos and black background
 6. Page navigation feature added in version 1.1.5